But what exactly is biodynamic farming?

 Decades ago, Steiner observed the power of this miniature universe, and he developed unique soil preparations to aid its growth, which farmers still use today.
 Rather than look to the soil and the farm as something to be extracted from by any means necessary, he emphasized a self-sustaining approach to agriculture.

 Find the Answer On the Farm

 While most organic farms emphasize healthy soil management practices, biodynamic farms go a step further: they keep it local.
 Hyper-local.
 When the farmer encounters a problem, that farmer is tasked with the extra challenge of finding a solution within the farm.

 For example, you won’t see Ned's farming partner importing fancy organic fertilizers from the outside to work the farm.
-Instead, he harnesses the natural relationships found in the farm’s environment, using worms to aerate the soil and relying on local robins to keep the worm population in balance.
+Instead, farmer Jonathan harnesses the natural relationships found in the farm’s environment, using worms to aerate the soil and relying on local robins to keep the worm population in balance.
 He also plants in tune with cosmic rhythms through a time-tested calendar that prioritizes earth’s natural processes over farm-profit schedules.

 All Good Things Take Time

 You can see why Ned hemp plants are super happy to be along for the ride on the long, slow journey toward biodynamic certification.
 Each is closely observed and cared for, working together with insects, animals, and soil to produce the best quality full spectrum hemp oil—and doing their part to help reverse climate change, one carbon dioxide molecule at a time.